How to Slim Down by New Year's Eve (Even if You Over-Indulged This Month)

 Not all veggies are fair game when you’re trying to look your slimmest in a short period of time.
 Cruciferous vegetables like cauliflower, broccoli, and cabbage contain a lot of fibre, which takes a long time to digest and can cause stomach distention.
 All raw vegetables contain a good amount of fibre, so eat your veggies cooked instead of raw, until New Year’s Eve.
 And try popping a digestive enzyme with each meal to help your body digest the food and prevent buildup in your system.

 As you very well know, sodium causes water retention.
 Skip salty and processed foods—which tend to be higher in sodium than foods prepared at home—until the big night, and snack on fruits with high water content.
 Watermelon, cantaloupe, honeydew, oranges, and grapefruit are all wise choices.
 Papaya contains digestive enzymes, making it another good option.
-Real yogurt, not the sugary, fruit-flavored variety, is also a worthy snack thanks to its bloat-busting probiotics.
+Real yogurt, not the sugary, fruit-flavoured variety, is also a worthy snack thanks to its bloat-busting probiotics.

 Drink tea.
 You’ll get your water intake up, and if you make it peppermint, ginger, or cinnamon tea, you’ll also clear out your system.
 Dandelion root tea boasts the same benefits, plus it’s a natural diuretic.
 Whichever tea you choose, drink it with lemon for added detoxifying power.
 We also love these therapeutic teas.